- Module Code:

 Scope and syllabus

-This course is devoted to the study of principle-based phonological theories.
+This module is devoted to the study of principle-based phonological theories.
 Emphasis is given to most recent developments in this area.
 Topics include: constituent structure, principles and parameters of phonological theories, theories of segmental representation.
 Some discussion will be devoted to morpho-phonology and especially to the notion of minimal words, stress, affixation and its visibility to phonology.